 Several power plants withdraw large quantities

 There are several programs within the Division of Fish, Wildlife and Marine Resources that focus on the protection of aquatic habitat including the Protection of Waters program, the Instream Habitat Protection program, and the work of the Bureau of Habitat's Steam-Electric Unit to minimize the adverse aquatic impact from cooling water use by power plants and other industrial and commercial facilities.
 Staff in these programs evaluate the impact of existing and proposed construction, development or water use on streams, rivers and other waterbodies.

-The Department has made a Determination of Non-Significance (PDF) (71 KB) which means that the policy will not have a significant adverse impact on the environment and a draft impact statement will not be prepared.
-Furthermore, the many public comments on the draft policy have been summarized and addressed in a Response to Public Comments (PDF) (94 KB) document.
+The Department made a Determination of Non-Significance (PDF) (71 KB) which means that the policy does not have a significant adverse impact on the environment and a draft impact statement was not required.
+Furthermore, the many public comments on the draft policy were summarized and addressed in a Response to Public Comments (PDF) (94 KB) document.

 The Dunkirk Generating Station, located on the

 shores of Lake Erie